The news site of San Diego City College

 MAGAZINE

-CityScene is an art and culture magazine by the staff of City Times.
+CityScene is an art and culture magazine produced by the staff of City Times.
 It is a new direction for the staff, which previously produced the award-winning Legend magazine.

 CityScene provides students the opportunity for class workshops and hands-0n experience in writing, editing, and producing a magazine alongside a news website and newspaper.